Naga4bc/WebCNABuilder_Tool/README.md

-Step 1: Select the Capturing KIT
+**Step 1**: Select the Capturing KIT

-Step 2: Search for and select your sample of interest or main sample.
+**Step 2**: Search for and select your sample of interest or main sample.
 [Only one sample can be selected here]

-Step 3: Search for and select comparison samples.
+**Step 3**: Search for and select comparison samples.
 [You can select multiple samples here]

-Step 4: Search for and select the gene.
+**Step 4**: Search for and select the gene.
 [Only one gene can be selected at a time]

-Step 5: Click on 'Heatmap' and then 'Generate. if not all option haven't selected Generate button wont appear
+**Step 5**: Click on 'Heatmap' and then 'Generate. if not all option haven't selected Generate button wont appear

 ![image](https://github.com/user-attachments/assets/8406145f-f311-42ab-8138-c8a7c1f5cdf0)

-Step 6:  Check the your selected option are correct.
+**Step 6**:  Check the your selected option are correct.
 Enter any string, such as your name must be included , and click 'Confirm". to proceed or Cancel to remove all the selection

-Step 7: You can take screenshot of the heatmap by clicking screenshot button. and it will download the Image. you can see the summary details table below the log.
+**Step 7**: You can take screenshot of the heatmap by clicking screenshot button. and it will download the Image. you can see the summary details table below the log.
 Status

 ![image](https://github.com/user-attachments/assets/8c8ce27d-c377-4754-826a-40311b9476f8)

-Other buttons:
+**Other buttons:**

-Guide book: open Notion website for this documentation.
+**Guidebook**: open Notion website for this documentation.

-Queriers: Contact information for Queries
+**Queriers**: Contact information for Queries

-Admin: It is for the Admin who manages this website. login Required
+**Admin**: It is for the Admin who manages this website. login Required

-OUTPUT:
+**OUTPUT:**